Le Freak: In popular culture

 This song was used in a 2010 film Toy Story 3 scene in which Ken models his outfits for Barbie.
-It was also heard in the 2004 film Shrek 2, when the fairytale creatures were partying in Shrek’s Swamp.
+This song was also used in the 2010 film Diary of a Wimpy Kid during the Mother and Son Sweetheart Dance scene.
+It was also heard in the 2004 film Shrek 2, when the fairytale creatures were partying in Shrek's Swamp.
 This song also appears in the 1995 film Heavyweights during one of Tony Perkis’ exercise regimens with the struggling campers.
 It is also used in Walmart commercials.
 The song also appears in the video game Just Dance (2009).
+It is also parodied in Great Wolf Lodge commercials as part of their "Wolf Out!" advertising campaign.